LehaZhigimont/Taxi/README.md

 -------------

-<h7> This program works with third party applications such as HDPlayer which displays information on the screen.
+* <h7> This program works with third party applications such as HDPlayer which displays information on the screen.

 ---------

+  * Up
+  * Down